kersorianek/mon-portfolio/_posts/2019-02-25-How-to-Prepare-Business-Case-Business-Analyst.md

 - And then, What's the recommended solution?

-A business case is a formal document that's created by someone who isn't ultimately making the decision, so they're creating that document to sell the decision-maker on moving forward, one, taking some action, and then two, taking action in the recommended way.
+It is a decision-making tool is used to assess the impact of a certain decision on profitability.

 ## Who creates a business case?

 It can be a lot of different people.
 The most common people who create are business executives.
 This could be VPs, directors, business managers, so this is a person that leads a team.

 It could be a business analyst also because of the role he plays.
 So we can assume that we as a Business Analyst creating the business case or at least we're helping create the business case so that we understand writing.

 # 05 Phases of Developing an Effective Business Case